64J0/Python3_OpenCV/README.md

 * **HPF** is a filter that examines a region of an image and boosts the intensity of certain pixels based on the difference in the intensity of the surrounding pixels.

 * **Kernel** is a set of weights that are applied to a region in a source image to generate a single pixel in the destination image.
 Another term for a kernel is a **convolution matrix**.
 More information on [this link](https://www.pyimagesearch.com/2016/07/25/convolutions-with-opencv-and-python/).

+## Algorithms:

+* **Haar cascade classifiers**: analyze the contrast between adjacent image regions to determine whether or not a given image or sub image matches a known type.
+In practice we generally combine Haar cascade classifiers in a hierarchy so that one classifier identifies a parent region and other classifiers identify child regions.